dbmeads/rille/README.md

 ## Route

-Route is the core of Rille and provides support for routing event data to appropriate subscribers.
+Route is the core of Rille and provides support for routing entries (key + values) to appropriate subscribers.

 ```js